gofiber/fiber/docs/client/response.md

 ## Close

-Close method will release Request object and Response object, after call Close please don't use these object.
+Close method will release the Request and Response objects; after calling Close, please do not use these objects.

 ```go title="Signature"
 func (r *Response) Close()